karlbanke/meteor-quickstart/README.md

 This container and its source code is based on Jeremy Shimko's [meteor-launchpad](https://github.com/jshimko/meteor-launchpad).
 It's goal is to provide a base container that enables somewhat faster and better controlled builds by pre installing the required software into the base container.
+It also runs Unit Tests by executing meteor test during building the container.

+### Meteor Version

+Currently this container preinstalls Meteor 1.5.1.

 ### Run